by Jeanne Cordua

 Coordinates: 55.15.50 N 14.46.25 E.

 It was sheer coincidence and by using the programme Skyglobe, that I first discovered the following: From early winter 1000 B.C. to late summer 999 B.C.
 Jupiter and Saturn (the two brightest planets in the sky) stood low in the East-Southeast right before Leo, a very clear constellation.
-As I interpret it, the two ships below are the planet "boats", sailing them across the sky.
+As I interpret it, the two ships below are the planet “boats”, sailing them across the sky.
 Two ships to the top right on the stone may be interpreted as the stars Castor and Pollux in Gemini.
-No wonder, the men are adoring such a magnificent sight in the sky!
+No wonder, man was adoring such a magnificent sight in the sky!

 Below you see a star map of the event described above.
 Have a look and make your own judgment!